unageek/kigumi/README.md

 With **kigumi**, you can:

-- Handle regions defined by open and/or non-manifold meshes.
+- Handle regions defined by closed or open, manifold or non-manifold meshes.
 - Handle regions composed of disjoint components.
 - Handle special regions: the empty set and the universe.
 - Apply multiple Boolean operators simultaneously.